 But for the serious shopper, it might be worth a trip to take notes on the prices of various things to get a baseline price before you get down to real negotiations.
 They also often have a good selection of English books and magazines.

-Some big department stores are state-run but most these days are privately owned smaller stores.
+Some big department stores are state-run but these days most are privately owned smaller stores.
 In bigger and more developed cities —like Shanghai, Beijing and Guangzhou—there’s a growing number of luxury shopping malls.

-But don’t expect to find bargains at the Gucci store.
-On the contrary, you’ll find that imported luxury goods are actually considerably more expensive than back home (because of high tariffs and Value-Added Taxes reflected in prices.
+Don’t expect to find bargains at the Gucci store, though.
+On the contrary, you’ll find that imported luxury goods are actually considerably more expensive than back home because of high tariffs and Value-Added Taxes reflected in prices.

 Prices are fixed in larger department stores.
 Discounted items are marked with a number (1-9) next to a Chinese character (折 = “zhe”), which indicates the % of the original price you have to pay.
 The sign usually looks like this:

 Buyer beware: Unlike US stores, even the biggest department stores in China have very stingy return policies.
 At best you’ll be able to only exchange it within a week of purchase….and that’s assuming it’s in perfect condition and you still have the receipt.